zicklag/docs-1/self-hosted/installation/cloudron.md

 ---
-description: How to host Directus on Cloudron.
+description: How to host Directus on Cloudron
 readTime: 1 min read
 ---